mooazn/spotify-desktop-ad-remover/README.md

 1. Run the code.
 Make sure you have all libraries installed, the chromedriver, the correct location of Spotify, and the correct credentials for Facebook
 2. Open Spotify and start listening

-Simple Workflow (Assuming you have the batch script):
+Simple Workflow (assuming you have the batch script):

 1. Make sure you have all libraries installed, the chromedriver, the correct location of Spotify, and the correct credentials for Facebook.
 2. Run the batch file.